bfitzy2142/NET4901-SP-SDLENS/README.md

-# NET4901-SP
+# NET4901-Senior Project: SDLENS

+## Application Overview
 SDLens is a monitoring application for OpenFlow based networks which use the OpenDaylight controller.
 It provides real time information from the OpenFlow switches, as well as an interactive topology of the network.

 This entire application was built using the web-framework Flask.

 ## Getting Started
-The following instructions will discribe how to install and run our web application, **SDlens** with the OpenDaylight controller.
+The following instructions will discribe how to install and run our web application, **SDLENS** with the OpenDaylight controller.
 ### Prerequisites
 This application makes uses the following services:
 - MySql Server